-- 10.1 When a Councillor has an interest in any business, the Councillor must declare that they have an interest, and the nature of that interest, before the matter is discussed, or as soon as the interest becomes apparent to them (if later), except in limited circumstances. - 10.2 Even if the interest is on the Register of Interests, the Councillor must declare it in Meetings which discuss matters relating to that interest, unless an exemption applies. - 10.3 Councillors must comply with any obligation to withdraw from the Meeting room when a Meeting discusses matters relating to any of their interests.
+- 10.1 When a Councillor has an interest in any business, the Councillor must declare that they have an interest, and the nature of that interest, before the matter is discussed, or as soon as the interest becomes apparent to them (if later), except in limited circumstances. - 10.2 Even if the interest is on the Register of Interests, the Councillor must declare it in Meetings which discuss matters relating to that interest, unless a dispensation applies.